kingfink/lookmlint/readme.md

 Adding the following contents to `.circleci/config.yml` in your LookML project should work for running linting as part of your CI/CD workflow.
 This all runs in a few seconds, but leveraging caching could also help to speed things up.

+Customize the list of checks you run to suit your team's needs, or leave out the `--checks` flag to run all possible lint checks.

 ```
 version: 2
 jobs: